OfficialDarkzy/DarkzyCharacters/README.md

     The first thing you need to to is go ahead and remove the fivem folder from your resources and server.cfg as it is replaced             with some of the Characters code.

     The second thing you need to do is drop the characters folder with the __resource.lua into your resources folder and add it to your server.cfg.

+    The Third thing you need to do is import the given SQL Query into your database, it should do all you need with errors, but if there is something massively scuffed please let me know!
+And I will sort it my end.